leigh-hackspace/website-hugo/content/history/index.md

 ## Looking to the future

 The hackspace will always be in a fluid state as we think of additional ways to utilize the space available to us.
-Our on-going aim is to foster relationships with the mill residents and the wider Leigh community.
+Our ongoing aim is to foster relationships with the mill residents and the wider Leigh community.